Marcin-Lach/javsc/README.md

 **JAVSC** stands for Just Another [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/) Clone.
 Main inspiration is [Brotato](https://store.steampowered.com/app/1942280/Brotato/) game.
 In this repository I'm learning creating games in [Godot Engine](https://godotengine.org/) and documenting my path to creating my first game.
-Whole process is being recorded and documented as a [daily vlog](https://www.youtube.com/watch?v=tK4yK3d1Flg&list=PLij67yf0bICPZl7FxQ5w4sn3nveCW8yf3) on youtube.
+~~Whole~~ Part of the process is being recorded and documented as a [daily vlog](https://www.youtube.com/watch?v=tK4yK3d1Flg&list=PLij67yf0bICPZl7FxQ5w4sn3nveCW8yf3) on youtube.
 Additional materials will be documented in [diary folder](./diary/README.md) in this repository.

 ## Scope of the project